mileshobby/Events4U/README.md

 ### Tickets & Bookmarks

 Both Bookmarks and Tickets are defined by a join table between users and events.
 When a user buys or bookmarks an event, a new row in the respective table is created.
 Each Event is rendered on the front end with a bookmark; a filled in bookmark denotes the event beings saved.
-Saved events can be found by navigating to the "Saved Events" page via the dropdown on the navbar.
+Saved events can be found by navigating to the "Saved Events" page via the dropdown on the nav-bar.
 When a user clicks a bookmark, an API call is sent to the back end to either create a new bookmark between the event and the current user, or to destroy that bookmark.

 Tickets are handled in a similar way, but are only available to be "purchased" when the user navigates to the events detailed page.
 Tickets cannot be refunded.